oneeve8/kobble-data/content/videonarrativehowto.md

 ## The Basics Video

-[Welcome to Kobble slide with name and Kobble icon o
+[Welcome to Kobble slide with name and Kobble icon or intro animation]

-[images of doing various things, dropping links, moving files and folders, saving a video link.]
+[images of doing various things, dropping links, moving files and folders, saving a video link.
+While narrative is read]

 ## Welcome to Kobble